-On a recent January excursion to Palm Desert, California, the rain came down consistently for the first 36 hours of my trip.
+On my excursion to Palm Desert, California, the rain came down consistently for the first 36 hours of my trip.
 This was on top of some soggy months preceding this most recent deluge.

 My long awaited return to the links might have been delayed, or even cancelled, at many golf courses in the area.
 Thankfully, the course that I was scheduled to play was Desert Willow Golf Resort in Palm Desert, California.

 Desert Willow is a 36-hole public golf facility that is about a 20-minute drive from Palm Springs International Airport.
 The course is managed by Northbrook-based Kemper Sports, the same company that manages top local Chicago-area courses such as Glen Club, Harborside International Golf Center and Cantigny Golf.

 Desert Willow was built in 1997 and is a beautifully modern facility.
 The clubhouse is massive and features a restaurant that overlooks the golf course and the entire valley.
 The Palm Desert Golf Academy is on site and features a spacious driving range and short game practice area.
 The views of the surrounding mountains from both golf courses are breathtaking, especially for lifelong Chicago flat-lander like myself.

 My first round was at the Mountain View course, which featured wide fairways and scattered desert waste areas.
 The course played 6,913 yards from the tips and offered a great challenge with 98 well-placed bunkers, sloping greens and seven water features.